alemart/surgescript/docs/engine/camera.md

 Camera
 ======

-The Camera object can be used to control what content (in world space) is rendered to the screen.
+The Camera object can be used to control what content, in world space, is rendered to the screen.
 The Camera is represented by a 2-dimensional point in world space that is mapped to the center of the screen.

-> **HUD elements**
->
+!!! tip "Detached entities"

-> Objects tagged as *"detached"* do not follow the camera.
-They are not in world space, but in screen space.
-This is useful for creating HUD elements.
+    Entities tagged *"detached"* do not follow the camera.
+They are rendered in screen space, not in world space.
+This is useful for creating HUD elements (*Heads-Up Display*).
+Read more about [entities](/engine/entity).

 *Example*